Boyle’s Tavern: “Neighborhood Bar”

 —Plato

-In October 1945, Ed and Mary Holden (Pete’s daughter) assumed control of the business and tore down the barn and its additions.
-Upon converting the garage into a bar, the borough formally approved the liquor license transfer and Pete’s Inn was officially established.
-Mary, who died in 1998, had one of the town’s first TV sets installed at the bar.
-In August 1950, the Holden family sold the business to Harry and Jean Smith.
+In 1945 Edward and Mary Holden (Pete’s daughter) took over the business and removed the barn and additions.
+Upon converting the garage into a bar, the borough formally approved a liquor license transfer and “Pete’s Inn” was officially established.
+The couple had one of the town’s first TV sets at the bar (with a 9-inch screen; today it’s 5+ feet).
+Bartenders then included Walter Mihm and James McConville, II.

 Today’s Tavern

-In April 1956, J. Emmett Boyle and his wife Doris acquired the business at 2 Willow Avenue and their son still operates the bar today.
-Mr. Boyle also owned a bar in Newark (next door to a police station).
 Renowned for his potent opinions and quiet generosity, Mr. Boyle also served the borough with dedication.
-He was a founding member (in 1958) and former president (in 1959) of the borough first aid squad and also served as borough fire chief (in 1968).
+He was a founding member (in 1958) and former president (in 1959) of the borough first aid squad and also served as borough fire company chief (in 1968).
 For many years he was the borough’s welfare director and was a devoted Precious Blood churchwarden.
-Born in Harrison, NY, he was a US Army vet from WW II.
-Mrs. Boyle, a 1948 grad of St. Mary’s School of Nursing, died in January 1999.
+Born in Harrison, NY, he served in the US Army during WW II.
+Mrs. Boyle, a 1948 St. Mary’s School of Nursing grad, died in January 1999.
 A Duryea, Pa native, she was a 40-year member of the MB Fire Company Ladies Auxiliary.

 In those years, Boyle’s was a classic “shot-and-a-beer” joint with a crowd has spanned the spectrum of local society.
 Early on it was mostly men — some in business suits and some in laborer’s clothes — forcefully discussing politics, sports, business and life in general.
 Some also recall the bar’s “talking bird” in the early 1960s.
 Savvy at commerce, Mr. Boyle also acquired much of the land around the bar.
+He also added the pool and shuffleboard tables in the 1960s.

 In August 1967, a story about Monmouth Beach appeared in the New York Times.
 The piece was written by James F. Clarity, a prominent Times journalist and Boyle buddy, who bought his River Avenue home from Mr. Boyle (the deal was signed on the pool table).
 The large feature article with several photos was entitled, Monmouth Beach, NJ, Once Playground of the Rich, Fears Becoming Playground au Go Go of the Young.
 The story, somewhat controversial for its time, also referred to Boyle’s Tavern and the owner’s practice of not serving “phonies.”